 I urge you to join me in advocating for grace and healing of divorced people within the church by sharing your stories here.

-I am a writer of the up-coming memoir, God, the Devil, and Divorce, and I want to help you tell your own story.
+I am a writer of the memoir, God, the Devil, and Divorce, and I want to help you tell your own story.
 Message me at https://www.facebook.com/LindaMooreKurthWriter.

 Do you have a divorce experience to share?
 Have you been shamed by a church because of your divorce?
 There are hurting people who need to hear your story, who need to know they are not alone, and who need to be encouraged.
 If you are interested in sharing your story, email Linda for guidelines: Linda@LindaMKurth.com